Ketel Marte Player Props: Diamondbacks vs. Tigers

 Ketel Marte At The Plate

-- Marte has 11 doubles, four triples, nine home runs and 21 walks while batting .276.
+- Marte is batting .277 with 11 doubles, four triples, nine home runs and 22 walks.

-- Among the qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 63rd, and he is 47th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 40th in batting average, 55th in on-base percentage, and 45th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.